frnsys/nomadic/readme.md

 ---

 ## Shortcomings (future to dos?)
-* Have to premeditate syncing.
+* You have to premeditate syncing.
 That is, with Evernote, you can log into your Evernote account from any computer and access your notes without needing to set anything up beforehand.
 To access `nomadic` notes, you must sync them beforehand.